 - Review case files of the 5 selected cases for photographs, patient consent signatures and required documentation as soon as possible after the notification is posted on the Board's website. - Detailed instructions on how to upload case reports will be sent to the candidates along with the 5 selected cases. - Carefully read the instructions on case preparation.
 Failure to submit the cases according to the specific instructions may lead to disqualification.
-The ABPS website also includes a case report webinar that goes through the steps required to prepare the 5 selected cases. - Notify the Board Office of insufficient case materials by August 1st.
-Direct all questions regarding insufficient case data, especially photographs, by email to oral@abplasticsurgery.org before 5:00 pm ET on August 1st.
-This is a firm deadline for candidates to identify to the Board any deficiencies in the documentation needed for complete case report preparation.
-After Board Office review, additional cases for preparation may be assigned if the candidate has insufficient material for the selected cases.
+The ABPS website also includes a case report webinar that goes through the steps required to prepare the 5 selected cases. - Patient consent, preoperative, intraoperative and postoperative photos (≥ 90 days after the procedure) are required for each selected case.
+Candidates lacking three-month post-operative photos are encouraged to locate the patient and attempt to obtain the necessary photos/documentation prior to contacting the Board Office about a deficiency.
+Three additional cases will automatically be assigned to candidates who notify the Board Office of incomplete case report documentation.
+This assignment is FINAL the three additional cases will not be removed, even if the documentation or photos are obtained at a later date completing the original case(s).
+The case report upload deadline is August 15, 2024.
+Candidates must request three additional cases for incomplete case reports no later than August 9, 2024.
+All cases, including the three additional cases, must be finalized by August 15th.
+No exceptions.